ClockGU/clock-backend/docs/source/index.rst

 This page shows the technical specs for the backend.

-:ref:`development`
+:doc:`development`
 -----------

-Please read the:ref:`development` :ref:`development` Documentation, to implement a Development environment locally.
+Please read the :doc:`development` :ref:`development` Documentation, to implement a Development environment locally.